Criminal Law · June 2026

 Service Law · March 2025

 Government employees whose service rights are violated — through unlawful termination, illegal supersession, or denial of pension — have powerful remedies through writ petitions under Article 226.
-Natural justice and constitutional protections are their shield.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)